 If you have been diagnosed with breast cancer, it is never too early to start planning your reconstructive surgery.
 While deciding if reconstruction is the right decision for you is a personal choice, women who chose breast reconstruction often feel the benefit from having their procedure performed sooner rather than later.

-Schedule your consultation with Dr. Jazayeri of the Élan Institute for Plastic Surgery to discuss the details of your breast reconstruction.
-Contact our office at 714-834-0101 or fill out our online contact form here for additional information.
+Schedule your consultation with Dr. Jazayeri of the Dr. Michael A. Jazayeri Plastic & Reconstructive Surgery to discuss the details of your breast reconstruction.
+Contact our office at (714) 834-0101 or fill out our online contact form here for additional information.

 Schedule your one-on-one plastic surgery consultation in Orange County with Dr. Jaz